-Scavenger Hunts explore a variety of exhibits throughout the museum, which include questions to help support observation and recording skills.
+Scavenger Hunts explore a variety of exhibits throughout the museum, and include questions to help support observation and recording skills.
 Answer keys are available at Visitor Services.

 Museum Checklists are more open-ended, do not involve written responses, and are generally not tied to specific exhibits.

 Science Scoops are a lighthearted series for exploring the museum using various artistic formats, such as poems.

-Guides are available for download (below) to print and copy in advance (recommended for large groups), and are also available at the museum's Explore kiosk near the front desk of the museum.
+Guides are available for download (below) to print and copy in advance (recommended for large groups), and are also available at the Explore kiosk near the front desk of the museum.

 Use the checklist to explore the museum as you move through the galleries.

 Explore the museum using poems and images.

 Explore the museum using this scavenger hunt, which takes students to all four floors of the museum.
 Closely examine exhibits to answer questions about glowing minerals, monkeys in the rainforest and insects in Bugtown.
-Guide available at Visitor Services, 4th floor, or download and print your own.
 Level: 1st-5th grade; Families

 In this scavenger hunt, examine exhibits to answer questions about Triceratops, insect mouthparts and snakes.
 Level: 6th-8th grade; Families